 Weekly Humorist, a humor magazine I often submit to and occasionally get in, runs these Hashtag Games on Twitter (X), where they name a topic and we submit humorous responses.
 These games play right into my gag reflex, so I always throw up something.
 I've taken to setting my calendar to get online every Wednesday to "play" (and by "play" I mean submit content to their website for free--I like to think of it as pun bono work).
 I always submit a bunch of them on X (Twitter) and some of them get selected for inclusion to their online site.
-This week was a bit of a let down for me.
-Goofing on fancy coffee seems right up my alley.
-I managed to pop out a dozen decent-to-good ones but only got 3 selected for the WH website.
-What are you going to do?
+Now we're sliding into the Christmas holidays, so let's get the puns a'leapin'!
+I mean, I know it says "carols" but they pretty much mean any Christmas song, really.
+And to avoid the ones I saw posted already, I googled a list of other popular tunes, to widen my net.
+It got pretty scatological, however, I scored a six on this week's leaderboard.
+So Merry Christmas and yay, me!

 0 Comments

 Weekly Humorist, a humor magazine I often submit to and occasionally get in, runs these Hashtag Games on Twitter (X), where they name a topic and we submit humorous responses.
 These games play right into my gag reflex, so I always throw up something.
 I've taken to setting my calendar to get online every Wednesday to "play" (and by "play" I mean submit content to their website for free--I like to think of it as pun bono work).
 I always submit a bunch of them on X (Twitter) and some of them get selected for inclusion to their online site.
-A nice spring back for me.
-From barely getting any last week, I'm back to my average amount this week.
-Ironic, because I'm not a football guy.
-I had to look up a list of all the pro teams and still had to figure out why the NY Jets weren't listed.
-I had to got to the NFL site for a full list.
-Once there, the idea of Future Fears kinda fell into place.
-There were a lot of clever ones (and a few clunkers) posted.
-But here's the link to the ones WH picked:
+Falling behind again, this is from 12/3, which I should've posted last week, but here we are.

-Weekly Humorist, a humor magazine I often submit to and occasionally get in, runs these Hashtag Games on Twitter (X), where they name a topic and we submit humorous responses.
+I mean, it was almost like there were too many toys to choose from.
+I finally did pull up a list of toys (most popular, hall of famers) and just went pun-happy.
+They say "chop," but it was pretty much just making a toy sound unpopular.
+I got 9 picked, so no complaints here Weekly Humorist, a humor magazine I often submit to and occasionally get in, runs these Hashtag Games on Twitter (X), where they name a topic and we submit humorous responses.
 These games play right into my gag reflex, so I always throw up something.
 I've taken to setting my calendar to get online every Wednesday to "play" (and by "play" I mean submit content to their website for free--I like to think of it as pun bono work).
 I always submit a bunch of them on X (Twitter) and some of them get selected for inclusion to their online site.
-We'll file this week's game under "ouch."
-I only got one item out of a dozen selected!
-I'm a little annoyed by this.
-I really liked doing this one.
-I'll admit, to try to stand out from the crowd, I did a search of sitcoms from the 50s and 60s.
-To quote a friend who decided to pipe in, "Obscure much?"
-Oh well.
-Maybe next week.
+It's been a busy start to the holiday rocket sled ride.
+If WH did a hashtag game on 11/26, I missed it as I was elbow-deep in stuffing prep.
+Oh, a segue!
+Here's the game from 11/17 all about side dishes!

 Weekly Humorist, a humor magazine I often submit to and occasionally get in, runs these Hashtag Games on Twitter (X), where they name a topic and we submit humorous responses.
 These games play right into my gag reflex, so I always throw up something.
 I've taken to setting my calendar to get online every Wednesday to "play" (and by "play" I mean submit content to their website for free--I like to think of it as pun bono work).
 I always submit a bunch of them on X (Twitter) and some of them get selected for inclusion to their online site.
-I was around for this week's game.
-I'm starting to wonder about this.
-My favorite (AC/IV) wasn't chosen.
-I saw some others that were really good and didn't get selected.
-Not sure who's judging it these days, but I am not always happy with their choices.
-And the matrix pulled up metal bands again as the baseline.
-And, face it, most people only know a couple of metal bands, really.
-So, we're all bumping up against the same half-dozen names to parody.
-In that sense it can get a little repetitious.
-And WH usually grabs the obvious ones and we have to work a bit to create something unique.
-Anyway, that's how I see it.
+Last week's game was the last heading into Halloween, and I thought it was going to be a tough one; I mean how many synonyms for "zombie" are there?
+And how many superheroes?
+It took a little bit for the gears to start meshing, but then the puns started to flow.
+I mean, I submitted almost 20 bits, and got nine in, so that's a pretty decent showing.
+I did look up the Top 100 superhero movies and that also opened a door...they considered things like "The Mask" and James Bond superhero movies, so that opened up the opportunities for humor.
+So, for a last whiff of Halloween, check out:

 Weekly Humorist, a humor magazine I often submit to and occasionally get in, runs these Hashtag Games on Twitter (X), where they name a topic and we submit humorous responses.
 These games play right into my gag reflex, so I always throw up something.
 I've taken to setting my calendar to get online every Wednesday to "play" (and by "play" I mean submit content to their website for free--I like to think of it as pun bono work).
 I always submit a bunch of them on X (Twitter) and some of them get selected for inclusion to their online site.
-All right, not that anyone's paying attention, but I've been offline for a week or so.
-Plus WH is playing around with links and their site, where I can't even get in to see posts they do until a few days later.
-Very odd.
-Any, the last game I actually got involved in was this.
-Did the usual, looking up a list of "nursey rhymes" and there's a surprising number of them.
-And a lot of little songs and says I've heard of actually started as nursey rhymes.
-So these games are educational!
-I only got 3 in, but there's some fun things here.
+Now that we are in Spooky season, WH is sidling into the holiday with their usual horror-themed hashtag games.
+It gets tricky to do puns with horror films these days because so many titles are one syllable word titles and you really have to work at it.
+On the other hand, my love of older movies comes into play and it's easier to pun off a title that everyone is aware of.
+I got 5 included in the latest batch, so, I'm holding on.
+And I should have an article being posted soon, as well.
+Happy Halloween!

 Weekly Humorist, a humor magazine I often submit to and occasionally get in, runs these Hashtag Games on Twitter (X), where they name a topic and we submit humorous responses.
 These games play right into my gag reflex, so I always throw up something.
 I've taken to setting my calendar to get online every Wednesday to "play" (and by "play" I mean submit content to their website for free--I like to think of it as pun bono work).
 I always submit a bunch of them on X (Twitter) and some of them get selected for inclusion to their online site.
-This week's game was weirdly specific.
-I mean they've done Disney movies before and different genres, but Pixar?
-I guess that means they've arrived with enough movies to mock.
-I pulled up the list of their movies and worked by way down, creating my usual dozen.
-I got 4 picked.
-There were a fair number of submissions, but WH is getting picky.
-The weekly list seems lighter and weighted down with their in-house creations.
-See for yourself as we list:
+Feeling like I'm getting in a rut...or rather they are.
+They keep sliding into the sex stuff.
+Hey, I can dish out double entendres with the best of them, but at some point it becomes repetitious.
+I submitted the usual dozen or so and got 5 picked, so I guess I did okay.
+Now if only they'd pick the article I submitted last week...

 Weekly Humorist, a humor magazine I often submit to and occasionally get in, runs these Hashtag Games on Twitter (X), where they name a topic and we submit humorous responses.
 These games play right into my gag reflex, so I always throw up something.
 I've taken to setting my calendar to get online every Wednesday to "play" (and by "play" I mean submit content to their website for free--I like to think of it as pun bono work).
 I always submit a bunch of them on X (Twitter) and some of them get selected for inclusion to their online site.
-Only 2 this week.
-What can I say, I was late and I wasn't thrilled with the topic, especially since it seem to bump up very close to an article (HOlympics) I had submitted and gotten accepted.
-But the game went live before my article went up, so I felt like I was dancing around my own material.
-Nevertheless, I participated and that's what it's all about, right?
+I dunno, the topics haven't been my favorites lately, and I've been distracted, but somehow I managed to score 11 posts onto the WH leaderboard.
+I was shaky getting started, but then I suddenly realized the "Pop Star" just doesn't been "todays hitmakers!"
+So, I pulled out some older names and played around with them and checked out some synonyms for pot and played around with them.
+That one account who posts but has it set up where you can't comment or even like that post, even that account got a couple up.
+Frankly, most of that account's contributions are pretty lame, so many that's why I got so many in.
+Anyway, check out...

 Dan FiorellaFreelance writer, still hacking away.
 Archives